veeto

 Key Takeaways

-• Reduces health insurance prior authorization wait times to 48 hours for standard requests and 24 hours for urgent care.
+• Reduces health insurance prior authorization response times to 48 hours for standard requests and 24 hours for urgent cases.

-• Establishes strict oversight of artificial intelligence tools used in medical coverage decisions.
+• Establishes strict guidelines for using artificial intelligence in medical necessity reviews.

-• Requires clear communication of coverage decisions to providers within 24 hours and patients within 2 days.
+• Mandates clear communication of all coverage decisions to providers within 24 hours.

 Summary